jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iv) that does not give rise to interest expenditure other than as a result of a fluctuation in the value of a currency of a country relative to the value of a currency of another country; and
-    (v) whose value is not included under paragraph (a) or (b); and (vi) that does not relate to a supply of goods or services; and (e) an instrument specified by the Governor-General by Order in Council under section FE 24 as included in equity value, but excluding an instrument specified under that section as not being an item of equity value.
+    (v) whose value is not included under paragraph (a) or (b); and (vi) that does not relate to a supply of goods or services; and (e) an instrument specified by the Governor-General by Order in Council under section FE 24 as included in equity value, but excluding an instrument specified under that section as not being an item of equity value; and
+  (f) the same proportion of the financial value of any arrangement not included in paragraphs (a) to (e) as the proportion of the total interest expenditure under the arrangement in the income year that is denied as a deduction in the income year under section FH 3 (Payments under financial instruments producing deduction without income) as an unrecognised amount under section FH 3(2) or under section FH 7 or FH 11 (which provide for the matching of deductions and income from multi-jurisdictional arrangements).
 Fixed-rate shares
 (4) Adjustment 1 is the financial value of fixed-rate foreign equities or fixed-rate shares that are— (a) issued by a member of the group on or after 1 January 2005, or before that date if the measurement period starts on or after 1 January 2010; and